-It’s fair to say however that there’s an enormous price range between the different models, and very different capabilities too.
-If you’re hoping to deep dive in the ocean, there’s no point buying a lightweight model that can only handle shallow water.
+It’s fair to say however that there’s an enormous price range between the different models and very different capabilities too.
+If you’re hoping to deep dive in the ocean, there’s no point in buying a lightweight model that can only handle shallow water.

 If you have regular access to your own motorized craft and plan on using the jet ski just for underwater acrobatics and snorkeling, the Subwing might be a good pick.

 It’s simple and safe to use and is much more economical for large groups to play in the ocean together.

 However, if you’re a more experienced diver and plan on diving to depths of 100 feet or more, the more expensive models have many more useful features.

 It is possible to navigate these depths without splashing out for top of the range models like the SEABOB, but it will be a compromise.

 Not many will be able to afford to buy the SEABOB without doing some serious savings, but the power, durability and extra features make it something very special.
 While many other models offer plenty of fun, the SEABOB really is in a class of its own.